Sally Soames: Biography

 Soames was born in London into a Jewish family, the only daughter of Fay and Leonard Winkleman.
-She had two brothers.
+She had two brothers, Barry and Allen.
 Her father was a businessman, art connoisseur and a member of the Communist Party.
 She was educated at King Alfred School in Golders Green, and St Martin’s College of Art, both in London.

 Soames won an Evening Standard photography competition, winning five guineas, for her photograph of a youth in Trafalgar Square on New Year's Eve, 1960.
 "My first photograph was my best photograph.
 What I was doing was fearless; in latter years I was more professional, a bit institutionalised", she told Barbara Hodgson in 2010.

 Her first regular work as a photographer was for The Observer in 1963.
 After a period as a freelance, during which time her work also appeared in also appeared in The Guardian, Newsweek and The New York Times, Soames joined the staff of The Sunday Times in 1968, remaining with the newspaper until 2000.
 She photographed world leaders, including Menachem Begin and several British prime ministers.

 She did not restrict herself to portraits of the prominent, which Soames described as being "photographs of people", but worked in war zones as well.
 Working as a photojournalist, she documented the 1973 Arab–Israeli War with Sunday Times reporter Nicholas Tomalin who wrote in his last dispatch, while bombs around them were exploding, that Soames was "the first Englishwoman photographer to stand bolt upright throughout (an air attack) snapping pictures as if she were covering a golf tournament".
 Soames suffered Posttraumatic stress disorder after witnessing Tomalin's death during the conflict.
-Her experience of PTSD did not stop her from returning to the middle east on many occasions and she developed as affection for Israel.
+Her experience of PTSD did not stop her from returning to the middle east on many occasions and she developed an affection for Israel.
 Out of personal interest, rather than for professional or financial reasons, she lived in Auschwitz for several days in autumn 1979.
 In commemoration of Yom HaShoah, the international day of remembrance for the Holocaust, Soames photographs were exhibited at the Jewish Museum on Fifth Avenue and 92nd Street in Manhattan from May to August 1982.